Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Analytical model of multicell reactor structure

-The developed analytical model of the avalanche dynamics is based on the following assumptions:
+The developed analytical model of the gamma-ray dynamics in the multicell reactor is based on assumptions similar to the macroscopic simulation.
+Nevertheless, there are some differences between the theory and the macroscopic simulation.
+The assumptions of the theoretical model are listed below:

-\begin{itemize} \item The electric field is completely random at any given point, which makes gamma-ray local multiplication isotropic. \item The electric field outside cells is under-critical. \item The critical electric field and the air density in the cloud is uniform. \item All gamma-rays have the same energy determined by bremsstrahlung of RREAs. \item Gamma-photon emitted by the RREA is generated in the point of interaction of the initial gamma-photon leading to the production of this RREA. \item The energetic photon can leave the system in two ways: by escaping the thundercloud or by losing energy via the production of a runaway electron. \item The system is axially symmetrical.
-The simulated volume (the thundercloud) is a cylinder with a height H and a radius R. \end{itemize}
+\begin{itemize} \item The electric field direction is arbitrary in each strong field region, which makes gamma-ray local multiplication isotropic. \item The electric field outside cells is subcritical. \item The critical electric field and the air density have the same value in all cells. \item The structure consists of a large number of cells ($\geq 10$). \item All gamma-rays have the same energy determined by the bremsstrahlung of RREAs. \item Gamma-ray emitted by the RREA is generated in the point of interaction of the initial gamma-ray leading to the production of this RREA, Figure \ref{reactor_model} b). \item The energetic photon can leave the system in two ways: by escaping the thundercloud or by losing energy via the production of a runaway electron. \item The system is axially symmetrical.
+The reactor is a cylinder with a height H and a radius R. \end{itemize}

 With the assumptions above, the dynamics of gamma-rays in the thundercloud can be described by the reactor diffusion equation: